How Strong Digital Identity Checks can avoid frauds in COVID-19?

 Contribution of Blockchain in Digital Identity checks & preventing frauds

 According to Consensys, among the 45% of the people without identity, half of them belong to the weaker section of the society.
 Although, 60% of them do own a smartphone.
-Thus, there is an immense opportunity to use their smartphone behavior and create an immutable, unique digital identity using blockchain technology.
+Thus, there is an immense opportunity to use their smartphone behaviour and create an immutable, unique digital identity using blockchain technology.

 At PiChain, a larger part of our research contributes towards multiple different approaches of introducing the unbanked to the world of digital identity.
 We offer various services to verify the aadhar card, PAN verification, GST APIs and more.
 To understand how it works, we are providing below a little more detail into technology.